Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 - To enforce or apply the terms of any of our user agreements. and

-- To protect the rights, property, or safety of Mercy College, our users, or others.
+- To protect the rights, property, or safety of Mercy University, our users, or others.

 Choices About How We Use and Disclose Your Information